During a Troop Meeting

 In conjunction with the presentation of each rank, displaying the appropriate 9″ x 12″ Insignia Card contributes to the impact of the ceremony.
 The set of Insignia Cards contain a colorful reproduction of each rank and are available from the Supply Division.

 An installation ceremony acknowledges the importance of the troop’s elected leaders.
-When a Scout is given a position of responsibility in the Patrol Leaders Council, the troop depends on his willingness, dedication, and skills.
-This responsibility is a significant step in practicing leadership, and a formal installation ceremony helps communicate to the Scout and his troop how special this opportunity is.
+When a Scout is given a position of responsibility in the Patrol Leaders Council, the troop depends on their willingness, dedication, and skills.
+This responsibility is a significant step in practicing leadership, and a formal installation ceremony helps communicate to the Scout and their troop how special this opportunity is.
 As with any ceremony, each troop can personalize their presentations in anyway they choose.